blueork/PACMAN-x86/README.md

 <img src = "https://github.com/blueork/PACMAN-x86/assets/114741623/0f9bae05-26fb-4b5f-a4dc-bae0bfaee2c1" alt = "Game Over Screen" width = "600">

 # The Implementation
-Written in the x86 Assembly Language, it uses the Irvine-32 Library for the graphics and MASM as the assembler.
-The game utilizes the basic concepts of PROCS, Stacks, Arrays and the functions for graphics provided by the Irvine-32 Library.
+Written in the x86 Assembly Language, it uses the Irvine32 Library for the graphics and MASM as the assembler.
+The game utilizes the basic concepts of PROCS, Stacks, Arrays and the functions for graphics provided by the Irvine32 Library.

 # How to Run the Game
-This section is under works
+This section is under construction.